Saint anthony

 "I'm a big believer in winging it.
 I'm a big believer that you're never going to find the perfect city travel experience or the perfect meal without a constant willingness to experience a bad one.
 Letting the happy accident happen is what a lot of vacation itineraries miss, I think, and I'm always trying to push people to allow those things to happen rather than stick to some rigid itinerary."

-Connect with yourself
+Connect with oneself

 "Travel is about the gorgeous feeling of teetering in the unknown.”—Anthony Bourdain